 Steven practices exclusively in the field of personal injury and is a specialist in child abuse and other psychiatric injury claims.
-He represents local authorities and private social care, health and education providers, charities and religions bodies in claims concerning assault, abuse and neglect, and social care, health care and educational negligence.
-He undertakes other types of personal injury claims for both claimants and defendants.
+He represents local authorities and private social care, health and education providers, charities and religious bodies in claims concerning assault, abuse and neglect, and social care, health care and educational negligence.
 He appears before disciplinary tribunals and at inquests and other enquiries.
 He advises public sector and corporate bodies on compliance issues associated with his areas of practice.

 Steven’s “reputation in child abuse cases has risen to great heights” (Chambers & Partners 2012).
-He is currently advising the defendants in the claims concerning the activities of the late Sir Cyril Smith and advised the BBC’s insurers in the Jimmy Savile and Stuart Hall claims.
+He has 20 years experience advising and representing defendants in abuse and related claims.
+He has advised the defendants in claims concerning the activities of Bishop Peter Ball; he advised the BBC’s insurers in the Jimmy Savile and Stuart Hall claims.
 He is acting in a number of ongoing large (100+) group actions involving abuse and neglect in care homes, private schools and state schools.
-He is acting in group actions against religious organisations and healthcare providers.
-He acted for a number of Health Authority employees in the Kerr/Haslam public enquiry into the sexual abuse of patients by two NHS Consultant Psychiatrists.
-He increasingly acts for individuals who are facing damages claims for abuse and is currently representing a number of well know celebrities.
+He acted for a number of Health Authority employees in the Kerr/Haslam public enquiry into the sexual abuse of patients by two NHS Consultant Psychiatrists and is retained by core participants for the Goddard Enquiry.
 He has appeared in many of the leading cases concerning the negligent “failure to remove” children from abusive parents and carers.
-He is seen as an expert in the law of limitation and vicarious liability and appeared for several of the defendants in the leading House of Lords case on limitation in sexual assault claims, A-v-Hoare (the “lottery rapist” case).
+He is seen as an expert in the law of limitation, non-delegable duties and vicarious liability and appeared for several of the defendants in the leading House of Lords case on limitation in sexual assault claims, A-v-Hoare (the “lottery rapist” case).

 For more information please contact our clerks by calling +44 (0) 20 7242 3555 or email: email@example.com.